-For further information, students should contact Ms Travers or Mr. Theodoropoulos in the Careers Room.
+For further information, students should contact Mr. Theodoropoulos in the Careers Room.

 Traineeship contribution to VCE

 Students who undertake and complete a traineeship (in their part-time job) or other nationally recognized certificate course through Scouts or other community organizations may be eligible for credit towards their VCE.